mikanyg/FeatureToggle.Azure/README.md

     return View();
 }
 ```
-5. Add a json document in DocumentDB, either using the Data Explorer in the Azure Portal or through the client API of DocumentDB in order to turn on/off the feature.
+5. Add a json document in DocumentDB, either using the Data Explorer in the Azure Portal or the standalone Azure Storage Explorer (ASE) or through the client API of DocumentDB in order to turn on/off the feature.
 The document looks like this:
 ```json
 {
    "id": "PrintFeature",